 As we’ve explored, the CDP landscape can be a confusing place.
 And while a quality CDP solution should support the points above, the scope of capability may still vary between vendors.
 As such a CDP investment may still require additional support from other technologies and professional services, depending on the range of capabilities required.

 Because of this and because every organisation has a unique situation, martech stack, data ecosystem and more, it’s important to evaluate whether a CDP solution will really suit current and future needs before investing.
-Plus, as no two CDP solutions are the same, it’s also important to assess if a CDP – or an alternative solution such as a Unified Data Layer – would offer greater, scalable functionality.

-5 / Is a CDP the Solution?
+5 / Evaluating Whether a CDP Fits Your Needs

 If a CDP is a potential fit for your target use case or requirements, where should you start in your search for a quality vendor?